KxSystems/docs/docs/license/gcp.md

     1. information disclosed in writing by one party to the other and marked confidential,
     2. information disclosed orally by one party to the other and summarized in writing by the discloser and marked confidential within thirty (30) days of such oral disclosure, and
-    3. the Kdb+ Software and documentation including any Intellectual Property appurtenant thereto.
+    3. the kdb+ Software and documentation including any Intellectual Property appurtenant thereto.

 26. **Non-Disclosure.** Each party agrees that during the term of this Agreement and for a period of five (5) years thereafter, it